Can a Car Insurance Company Deny Coverage

 How to Avoid Being Denied Car Insurance Coverage

-If you’ve been denied car insurance or are just worried about it, here are steps to improve your chances of getting a policy:
+If you’ve been denied car insurance or you are just worried about it, here are steps to improve your chances of getting a policy:

 In most states, your credit history can greatly impact your car insurance rates.
 Better credit usually means lower risk to insurers, as drivers with good credit tend to file fewer claims.
 To improve your credit, you will have to pay bills on time, limit new credit checks, and keep your credit utilization low.
 This can help lower your premiums and make it very easy to get coverage.

-Choose a Sensible Vehicle
+Choose a sensible vehicle

 If your car is considered too risky to insure, think about switching to a safer and cheaper model.
 Some vehicles are very cheap to insure, which can make it easier and quicker to find coverage.